knightjimr/rms/docs/clihelp.rst

        rms myscript [options] sheet...

-where "sheet" is one or more tab-, comma- or space-delimited spreadsheet files (see the online help files for more details), and the following options are supported.
+where "sheet" is one or more tab-, comma- or space-delimited spreadsheet files (see the online help files for more details).

+The following options tell RMS where to execute the script commands:

 -t, --test                              Test the script for syntax errors (by compiling only) -s, --single                            Run the script sequentially on the current computer